yulia-petrova/yulia-petrova.github.io/content/publication/2023_Overview_L2/index.md

 publication: Preprint
 #publication_short:

 abstract: This article is a survey of the results on asymptotic behavior of small ball probabilities in $L_2$-norm.
-Article in progress.
+Recent progress in this field is mainly based on the methods of spectral theory of differential and integral operators.

 # Summary.
 An optional shortened abstract.
 #summary:  We consider the problem of a small ball behavior in $L_2$-norm for some Gaussian processes of statistical interest.